keepthrifty/keepthrifty.github.io/_drafts/mortgage-math-101.md

 More specifically, you should understand how to figure out your monthly payment and how that payment gets broken down into principal and interest.

-Now that we've laid the foundation, you should be all set up for my next post where  I'll show some methods you can use to reduce your total cost once you've already got a mortgage signed.
+Now that we've laid the foundation, you should be all set up for my next post where  I'll show how we are on-track to save $160,000 on our mortgage through applying some cool tactics.

-Thanks for following along; I hope this article helped clear up some of the questions you've had on mortgages.
+If you've got any questions, feel free to [tweet][tweet-me], comment below, or e-mail me at chris (at) keepthrifty (dot) com.

-If not, or if anything is unclear, feel free to [tweet][tweet-me], comment below, or e-mail me at chris (at) keepthrifty (dot) com.
+Stay tuned!

 [one-third-mortgage-free]: http://fivethirtyeight.com/datalab/how-many-homeowners-have-paid-off-their-mortgages/
 [amortization-calculator]: https://docs.google.com/spreadsheets/d/1Odx9YVPxD-dE2Q90hBeQYqGnvYkYuKLWRm_skWrZOOk/edit?usp=sharing